 Mayo Clinic's Department of Neurology and the Center for Sleep Medicine require all technologists to pass at least one of the certifying examinations within two years of being hired.

 For the majority of the classroom instruction and clinical rotations, your learning schedule includes eight-hour days, five days a week.

 The polysomnography rotation at the Center for Sleep Medicine and the EEG rotation at the Epilepsy Monitoring Unit require some evening and night hours.

 Part-time employment outside of the Clinical Neurophysiology Technology Program is allowed.

-However, your work schedule should be arranged so it does not interfere with assigned program responsibilities and clinical rotation hours.
+However, your work schedule should be arranged so that it does not interfere with assigned program responsibilities and clinical rotation hours.
 If employed at the Center for Sleep Medicine or the Epilepsy Monitoring Unit, you cannot be paid if working during clinical rotation hours.

-Each year, Mayo School of Health Sciences admits up to seven students to its Clinical Neurophysiology Technology Program.
+Each year, Mayo Clinic School of Health Sciences admits up to seven students to its Clinical Neurophysiology Technology Program.
 Therefore, clinical groups are small, and one-on-one instruction is provided.